-Register at the outpatient department.
-After registering, follow the directions to the Endoscopy Suite and have a seat in the waiting room.
+Register at the outpatient department at Western Memorial Regional Hospital (Corner Brook).
+After registering, follow the directions to the Endoscopy Suite on the first floor and have a seat in the waiting room.
 You will be called for your appointment.